akshayrajput12/bioclin-animated-web/CHATBOT_SETUP.md

 # BioClinPharm AI Chatbot Setup

-This document provides instructions for setting up the BioClinPharm AI Chatbot with Google's Gemini API.
+This document provides instructions for setting up and customizing the BioClinPharm AI Chatbot with Google's Gemini API.

 ## Getting a Gemini API Key